 It took our researchers a while to compile survey results into a report.
 Today, we are going to share its takeaways with you.

-Spoiler: the download link is at the end of the post.
+Spoiler: the download link on the customer journey research is at the end of the post.

 Customer experience professionals from 21 countries took part in the survey.